WackAMan/Invoice-Program-With-Ui-PYQT5-/README.md

 this is also my first ever time using github so im not sure how it works therefore i disabled the actual emailing to prevent people randomly emailing people just incase

-run main.py to start it
+you will need to run installation.py before running the main program run main.py to start it